 Online and Hybrid Courses

 Through a combination of in-class contact hours and online activities, online or hybrid courses must provide the “instructional equivalent” of the number of in-class contact hours delivered in a traditional classroom setting.
 In the case of a fully online class, all of the instructional hours are calculated through “instructional equivalencies.”
 DeSales’ formal policy (Documentation of Instructional Equivalency Hours for Online and Hybrid Courses) as well as guidance for instructors (Credit Hour Instructional Equivalency Calculation for Online and Hybrid Courses) are posted for the university community on the MyDSU portal under “Policies & Procedures” in the “Online/Hybrid Learning and Instructional Technology” section.
 Online and hybrid courses have the same quality, assessment, learning outcomes, requirements, etc. as courses offered face-to-face.
-Templates are used for consistency of syllabi across multiple versions of the same course and in the organization of content in Blackboard.
+Templates are used for consistency of syllabi across multiple versions of the same course and in the organization of content in the online learning management system.
 A thorough review process is in place whereby the appropriate division head or department chair examines the course syllabus for each online or hybrid course to ensure that the content and rigor is equivalent to that of any classes with the same course number that are offered in the traditional face-to-face classroom setting.
-Additionally, the Center for Educational Resources and Technology reviews each course for proper set-up and use of technology in Blackboard.
+Additionally, the Center for Educational Resources and Technology reviews each course for proper set-up and use of technology in the learning management system.
 Instructors are contacted to update or enhance course material as needed.

 A Flex class is a class in which all live (synchronous) class sessions may be, at the student’s discretion, experienced either in the traditional physical classroom or remotely through web-based video conferencing technology.
 A Flex student may choose to experience all, some, or none of the live sessions remotely.
 Students may vary their attendance mode without prior notice from class meeting to class meeting.
 Additional information about Flex class variations, administrative standards, and behavior standards for remote students is included in the Flex Class Policy available in MyDSU or from the Center for Educational Resources and Technology.